-Given the expressions of wages, the infinite-dimensional distribution of promised utilities is not informative as a state variable, and the firm's problem can be simplified by removing the implicit contract constraints, (12), (13), and (14).
-The resolves the dimensionality problem and enables numerical solutions.
+Given these wage expressions, the infinite-dimensional distribution of promised utilities becomes redundant as a state variable.
+As a result, the firm's problem can be simplified by removing the implicit contract constraints (12), (13), and (14).
+This resolves the dimensionality problem and allows numerical solutions.

-The uniqueness of wages results from three assumptions: asymmetric information, secured creditors, and limited commitment.
-First, asymmetric information prohibits labor contracts from indexing wages on future idiosyncratic firm shocks, limiting the allocation of wage payments across states.
-Second, the model assumes secured creditors have priority in firm bankruptcy recoveries, aligning with US bankruptcy law.
-This seniority discourages firms from deferring wages, as such backloading is like borrowing from workers at higher interest rates than collateralized bonds.
-Lastly, worker non-commitment to labor contracts means firms cannot frontload wages arbitrarily, as employees can leave if their job's value falls below the outside options.
-These latter two assumptions restrict the allocation of wages across time.
-Therefore, wages are uniquely pinned down in my model.
+The uniqueness of wages stems from three assumptions: asymmetric information, secured creditors, and limited commitment.
+First, asymmetric information prevents labor contracts from indexing wages on future idiosyncratic firm shocks, restricting the allocation of wage payments across states.
+Second, the model assumes secured creditors have priority in firm bankruptcy recoveries, in line with US bankruptcy law.
+This seniority structure discourages firms from deferring wages, as such backloading is like borrowing from workers at higher interest rates than collateralized bonds.
+Lastly, because workers are not committed to labor contracts, firms cannot frontload wages arbitrarily; employees may leave if their job's value falls below outside options.
+The latter two assumptions limit the allocation of wages across time.
+Therefore, wages are uniquely determined in my model.

-Notice that my model does not require wages to be sticky to aggregate shocks; it allows wages to respond flexibly to any aggregate shock that affects workers' outside opportunities.
-Instead, my model features wages are not contingent on idiosyncratic firm shocks.
-This distinction of wage responsiveness is in line with existing empirical findings.
-Carlsson, Messina and Skans (2016) use matched employer-employee data from Sweden and document that the response of worker earnings to sector-level productivity shocks is three times as much as the response to firm-level productivity shocks.
-Souchier (2022) analyzes French matched employer-employee data and reports consistent findings.
+Notice that my model does not require wages to be sticky to aggregate shocks; instead, it allows wages to respond flexibly to any aggregate shock that affects workers' outside opportunities.
+In my model, wages are not contingent on idiosyncratic firm shocks.
+This distinction in wage responsiveness aligns with empirical findings.
+Carlsson, Messina and Skans (2016) use matched employer-employee data from Sweden to show that the response of worker earnings to sector-level productivity shocks is three times that of firm-level productivity shocks.
+Souchier (2022) document consistent findings from French matched employer-employee data.